Need help with your American History papers? Get in touch with https://www.affordablepapers.com - a fast, cheap and quality essay writing service.

 In 1892 the United States Immigration Station opened on Ellis Island.
 Between 1892 and its closure in 1954 almost 17 million immigrants passed through Ellis Island.
 However, restrictions were placed on Chinese immigration in 1882, on Japanese in 1907, and on illiterate people in 1917.
 At the end of the 19th century and the beginning of the 20th many African Americans went to live in Harlem.

 At that time many poor New Yorkers lived in tenements.
 They were overcrowded, poorly ventilated and rooms often lacked windows.

 In 1892 a notorious slum called Five Points was demolished and replaced by Columbus Park.
 Seward Park was created in 1901.

 On 15 June disaster struck New York.
-A ship called the General Slocum was taking people on an excursion and it caught fire.
-The ship was carrying well over 1,000 people and altogether 1,021 lives were lost.
+A ship called the General Slocum was taking people on an excursion.
+It caught fire and 1,021 people were killed.

 Furthermore on 25 March 1911 a dreadful fire at the Triangle Shirtwaist Factory took the lives of 146 workers.

 Meanwhile in 1898 the 5 boroughs were united under a single municipal government.
 The city of New York had a population of 3.4 million.